Asian Social Institute

 The Asian Social Institute (ASI) is a graduate school and research institution in Manila, Philippines.
-It is one of the few graduate institutes specializing in economics, sociology, social work and social services and development in the country.
+It is one of the few graduate institutes specializing in economics, Anthropology, sociology, social work and social services and development in the country.

 Background

-Asian Social Institute (ASI), a Manila-based Graduate School of Social Transformative Praxis was established in 1962 by a Dutch Catholic Missionary of the Congregation of the Immaculate Heart of Mary (CICM), the late Rev. Fr.
-Francis Senden, Ph.D.
+Asian Social Institute (ASI), a Manila-based Graduate School of Social Transformative Praxis was established in 1962 by a Dutch Catholic Missionary of the Congregation of the Immaculate Heart of Mary (CICM), Francis Senden.

-Started with the blessings of the late Rufino Cardinal Santos, D.D. of the Archdiocese of Manila, ASI's purpose was to form and train social science-based social development managers for Asia and the Pacific in order to implement the social teachings of the Church.
+With the blessings of Cardinal Rufino Santos of the Archdiocese of Manila, the ASI's purpose is to form and train social science-based social development managers for Asia and the Pacific, thereby implementing the social teachings of the Catholic Church.

 Since the death of its founder in 1973, ASI has provided a learning environment which is structured in two departments – Academe-Research, and Social Development.
 On top of these two departments is the President's Office to whom the Communication and Publication, MIS, Promotions and Public Relations, and administrative units report.
-The President of ASI is Dr. Mina M. Ramirez.
-Academe-Research is headed by the Vice President for Academe-Research and Academic Dean, Dr. Prisinia C. Arcinue.
-The Vice President of the Social Development Department is Prof. Dennis Batoy.
+The president of ASI is Mina M. Ramirez.
+Academe-Research is headed by the vice president for Academe-Research and academic dean, Prisinia C. Arcinue.
+The vice president of the Social Development Department is Dennis Batoy.

 The Academe-Research integrates theory and practice, while the Social Development Department grounds the students' learning in marginal communities through ASI's Action Subsidiaries – Family Center, Urban Community Desk, Tent School, Diocesan Accompaniment, Youth Accompaniment, ASI Enterprise Center and its NGO networks.
 ASI's Communication and Publication activities provide for approaches to communicating ideas.